Student life at Grinnell is

 Check out Grinnell’s Marketplace Dining in the campus center.
 It offers the chance to enjoy the company of your fellow students over freshly prepared meals ranging from stir-fry to pizza to vegan and vegetarian.
 Stop by the Spencer Grill if you need a quick bite or a meal in a box.

-Investigate more than 100 student groups, ranging from A Just Grinnell to the Zombie Movie Club, plus sports, arts, outdoor recreation, volunteer, or spiritual activies.
+Investigate more than 100 student groups, ranging from A Just Grinnell to the Zombie Movie Club, plus sports, arts, outdoor recreation, volunteer, or spiritual activities.
 Every year, students create their own classes through our Experimental College, start new groups, and chart new courses.

 At Grinnell, we’re here to help you challenge yourself, explore opportunities, and discover new perspectives.
 Here you’ll prepare you for the next stages of your life, whatever they may be.